 Extremely hot liquified steel is poured into the handles via "gates" and the part is formed once it cools and solidifies.
 The problems can start as the molten material rushes down the length of the handle.
 It picks up velocity because the chamber narrows.
 As the steel begins to fill the knob feature of the handle the higher velocity material behaves much the same as air moving through a venturi of a carburetor.
 This turbulence is what creates the conditions for voids in the handle/knob to form.

 When this happens (and its so common you quickly learn to expect it) the turned cylinder portion of the handle can be riddled with porosity leading to strength issues.
-Their is a long historical record of tac knobs snapping off the handles of M700s and it's almost always for this very reason.
+There is a long historical record of tac knobs snapping off the handles of M700s and it's almost always for this very reason.

 LRI tac knob installs start by completely eliminating the factory Remington knob.
-From here the end is milled flat, drilled and finally tapped for a heat treated thread insert.
+From here the handle is milled flat, drilled and tapped for a heat treated thread insert.
 Our inserts are grade 12 socket head set screws.
 We turn and machine one side for the handle and leave the "big side" alone so that knobs direct mount.
 They also feature an allen hex socket for ease of assembly.

 It's a proven process as we've installed thousands of these for clients.
 This work is performed in a vertical mill using a vice that completely captures the bolt handle.
 The improved work holding translates to clean surface finishes with features precisely located.